kyphan38/web/assets/docs/study/vault/4-compare-authentication-methods.md

 ![alt text](./img/24.png)

+Types of groups

+- Internal group
-- Internal Group: Groups created within Vault to organize entities and propagate consistent permissions
+  - Groups created within Vault to organize entities and propagate identical  permissions
-  - These are created manually
-- External Group: Groups that Vault infers and creates based on group associations from authentication methods
-  - These can be created manually or automatically
+  - Created manually

-![alt text](./img/25.png)

-- Internal groups simplify permission management for entities
+  - Simplify permission management for entities
   - They are commonly used with Vault Namespaces to propagate permissions to child namespaces
     - This is particularly useful when you want to avoid configuring identical authentication methods for every namespace

-![alt text](./img/26.png)
+![alt text](./img/25.png)

+- External group
+  - Groups that Vault infers and creates based on group associations from authentication methods
+  - Created manually or automatically
   - External groups allow permissions to be set based on group membership from an external identity provider, such as LDAP, Okta, or an OIDC provider
   - This enables a one-time setup in Vault, with ongoing permission management handled in the identity provider
     - Note: The group name in Vault must match the group name in the identity provider

+![alt text](./img/26.png)

 ## Choosing an Auth Method